The Insidious Nature of Smartphone Addiction

 It has taken way more time than I thought it would.

-By the end of March I will publish an article that will outline varying approaches to establishing healthy boundaries with your smartphone.
+I will eventually publish an article that will outline varying approaches to establishing healthy boundaries with your smartphone.

 I’ll cover those that make the most sense to me, not "5 Easy Ways to Break Your Phone Addiction."